 Christianity, as the state religion, flourished in his time.
 The Arch of Constantine is the most famous architecture of his period.
 This arch was built to commemorate his famous victory in the Battle of Milvian Bridge.
-He was a patron of religion and art, which is evident from the large number of churches, sculptures, monuments, and holy sites that he built in his empire.
+He was a patron of religion and art, which is evident from the large number of churches, sculptures, monuments, and holy sites that he built.

 Roman economy, politics, culture, and traditions grew in popularity under his regime.
 His policies laid the foundation of the modern Western civilization.
 Although he religiously followed old customs and traditions, the laws were tolerant to every other faith.